mozzillation/Phase-02-/_questions/question06.md

 ---
-title: Which is the reaction of the users to videos about feminism?
+title: Which is the orientation of the most viewed videos about feminism and which is the reaction of the users?
 cover: /assets/images/covers/viz04.jpg
 number: 6
 ---